The changing nature of statues and monuments in Tshwane (Pretoria) South Africa

 TITLE AUTHOR(S): M.A.Fubah

-KEYWORDS: COLONIALISM, MONUMENTS, POST APARTHEID SOUTH AFRICA, STATUES, TSHWANE
+KEYWORDS: COLONIALISM, MONUMENTS, POST APARTHEID SOUTH AFRICA, STATUE, TSHWANE

 Print: HSRC Library: shelf number 10666